 8. Oxalic acid.
-This acid is neither found in the blood nor in healthy urine.
+This acid is neither found in the

+blood nor in healthy urine.
 It is secreted in some forms of disease; but whether in a free state is not known, as it always occurs in combination with lime, which, from its great affinity for that earth, it may be supposed to get from the urine.
 The oxalate of lime, in some rare instances, appears as gravel, sometimes as an amorphous sediment, and not unfrequently forms calculi.
 When burnt, it yields quick-lime; or if boiled with an excess of sulphuric acid, the oxalic acid may be obtained in a separate state, and thus be readily distinguished by its properties.

 - 9. Benzoic acid.
 This acid does not exist in the blood nor in healthy human urine.
 It has been stated by Scheele to exist occasionally in the urine of children; but this is doubted by Berzelius, and I think with great reason, as I have never myself met with an instance of its occurrence.
 Proust informs us that this acid may be obtained from the urine in which it exists by concentration.
-It may be easily recognized by its proneness to assume the crystallized form and by its volatility, properties not possessed in common by any elementary principle existing in the urine. - Brande to exist in the human urine; but the opinion was called in question by Berzelius.
-Some experiments, however, of Dr. Marcet, render it probable that under certain circumstances carbonic acid really exists in this fluid;\ and I have myself seen small calculi discharged from the bladder composed principally of the carbonate of lime.
-The existence of this acid in the urine may be shown by placing it under the receiver of an air-pump, with lime-water, in the manner described by Dr. Marcet. - 11.
-Xanthic oxide.
+It may be easily recognized by its proneness to assume the crystallized form and by its volatility, properties not possessed in common by any elementary principle existing in the urine. - 10.
+Carbonic acid.
+This acid has been stated by Mr. Brande to exist in the human urine; but the opinion was called in question by Berzelius.
+Some experiments, however, of Dr. Marcet, render it probable that under certain circumstances carbonic acid really exists in this fluid; and I have myself seen small calculi discharged from the bladder composed principally of the carbonate of lime.
+The existence of this acid in the urine may be shown by placing it under the receiver of an air-pump, with lime-water, in the manner described by Dr. Marcet.

+^{} Essay on Calculous Disorders, p.
+159, first ed.

+- 11. Xanthic oxide.
 This name has been given by Dr. Marcet to a substance constituting the chief bulk of a small renal calculus.
 It does not exist in the blood, and has never, as far as I know, been observed in the urine but in one instance, and consequently must be extremely rare.
 It seems to be nearly allied to lithic acid.
-It derives its name from its property of yielding a lemon yellow colour when treated with nitric acid, a property by which it may be distinguished.\
+It derives its name from its property of yielding a lemon yellow colour when treated with nitric acid, a property by which it may be distinguished. - 12.
+Cystic oxide.

-Essay on Calculous Disorders, p.
-159, first ed.

-- 12. Cystic oxide.
 This substance is peculiar to the urine, and sometimes forms entire calculi.
 Such calculi are rare.
 Cystic oxide may be distinguished by its solubility in alkalies, and most acids, and by the characteristic odour it yields when burnt.
 It is however very little soluble in acetic acid, hence when it exists in the urine it may be readily precipitated from that fluid by vinegar. - 13.
 Sugar.
-This principle is not found in the blood even of individuals labouring under diabetes, in whose urine it exists in the greatest abundance; it is not a constituent of healthy human urine, nor, what is curious, has it to my knowledge ever been found in the urine of any other animal.
-The sugar of diabetic urine differs in its appearance from common sugar, and approaches more nearly to the sugar of grapes.
+This principle is not found in the blood even of individuals labouring under diabetes, in whose urine it exists in the greatest abundance; it is not a constituent of healthy human urine, nor, what is curious, has it to my knowledge ever been of diabetic urine differs in its appearance from common sugar, and approaches more nearly to the sugar of grapes.
 A large quantity of sugar may, for the most part, be readily discovered by the sweet taste which it imparts to that fluid; but when in small quantity, its presence is with difficulty detected.
-Urine containing sugar, is generally pale coloured, has a specific gravity above 1.030, and its natural ingredients are much diminished in quantity. - 14.
-Bile.
-In certain diseases, and particularly Jaundice, this fluid seems to find its way into the urine in small proportions.
-Such urine is generally of a deep brownish red colour when in considerable quantity, and viewed by transmitted light; but when examined in small quantity, it has sometimes a greenish appearance.
-A piece of white linen is well known to be stained yellow by such urine; and the addition of muriatic acid renders it green.
-Of the two, the latter appears to be the most unequivocal test, when it produces its proper effects, though these will sometimes not occur for several hours, or even days, and sometimes not at all.
+Urine containing sugar, is generally pale coloured, has a specific gravity above 1.030, and its natural ingredients are much diminished in quantity.